-- 1. To display the Server Access Configuration dialog box, use one of the following options: - From the Windows Start menu, click Start > All Programs > Micro Focus Enterprise Developer > Configuration > Mainframe Access Configuration.
+- 1. To display the Server Access Configuration dialog box, use one of the following options: - From the Windows Start menu, click Start > All Programs > Micro Focus Enterprise Developer > Configuration > Mainframe Access Configuration. - From the Compare and Synchronization Monitor main screen, on the Options menu, select Mainframe Access Configuration.

 - 2. On the Server Access Configuration dialog box, select the Node tab. - 3.
-In the list, select the node to edit, and click Edit to display the Node Configuration dialog box. - If you have more than one node configured, and you want to make this node the default node, check Make this the default node. - 5.
-Click Credentials and set the logon credentials: - Enter the logon details in the User name and Password fields. - b.
+In the list, select the node to edit, and click Edit to display the Node Configuration dialog box. - 4.
+If you have more than one node configured, and you want to make this node the default node, check Make this the default node. - 5.
+Click Credentials and set the logon credentials: - a.
+Enter the logon details in the User name and Password fields. - b.
 In the Expires field, select the duration for which the credentials remain active. - c.
 Check Use to authenticate against all resources to use the credentials for all defined nodes. - d.
 Check Save to INI file if you want to retain these credentials between sessions.
-The next time you start a session, MFDaemon checks for the INI file and uses the credentials it contains. - Note: If you do not save these credentials, components such as SourceConnect prompt you for them each time they require mainframe access. - e.
+The next time you start a session, MFDaemon checks for the INI file and uses the credentials it contains.

+Note: If you do not save these credentials, components such as SourceConnect prompt you for them each time they require mainframe access.

+e.
 Click OK.